ydsingh/alexa/labs/LocalRecommendations/README.md

 ### Lab 3: Extend the skill logic with smart recommendations
 When the user says "go outside", the ```GoOutIntent``` intent is called and the code in the GoOutIntent handler block is executed.
-This makes an API call over the Internet to a service that returns the weather and current time in your city.
+This makes an API call over the Internet to the Yahoo Weather service, which returns the weather and current time in your city.

 You can enhance this handler code to make a relevant activity suggestion to the user.
 For example, add a feature to decide, based on current time and weather conditions, whether to: